opnfv/opnfvdocs/docs/templates/installation-instructions.rst

 <EXAMPLE>:

 The switching infrastructure provides connectivity for the OPNFV infra-structure operations as well as for the tenant networks (East/West) and provider connectivity (North/South bound connectivity).
-The switching connectivity can (but does not need to) be fully redundant, in case it and comprises a redundant 10GE switch pair for “Traffic/Payload/SAN” purposes as well as a 1GE switch pair for “infrastructure control-, management and administration”
+The switching connectivity can (but does not need to) be fully redundant, in case it and comprises a redundant 10GE switch pair for "Traffic/Payload/SAN" purposes as well as a 1GE switch pair for "infrastructure control-, management and administration"

 The switches are **not** automatically configured from the OPNFV reference platform.
 All the networks involved in the OPNFV infra-structure as well as the provider networks and the private tenant VLANs needs to be manually configured.

 This following sections guides through required black-box switch configurations.